pism/pism/doc/sphinx/manual/modeling-choices/computational/box.rst

 Computational box
 -----------------

 ..
-FIXME: This assumes that the sea (i.e. floatation) level is zero.
+FIXME: Equations below assume that the sea (i.e. floatation) level is zero.

 PISM does all simulations in a computational box which is rectangular in the PISM coordinates.
 The coordinate system has horizontal coordinates `x,y` and a vertical